-German power prices need not surge after coal exit: minister

-BERLIN (Reuters) - German Environment Minister Svenja Schulze said ending the use of coal as an energy source would send a positive signal internationally and need not drive the country’s energy prices higher.

-Schulze told the Funke Mediengruppe newspaper chain she was satisfied with the work of a government-appointed commission which on Saturday proposed shutting down Germany’s coal-fired power plants by 2038 at the latest.
+Germany to move ahead quickly on implementing coal exit

+The plans call for shutting down the last of Germany’s coal-fired power plants by 2038 at the latest, and providing at least 40 billion euros ($45.7 billion) in aid to regions affected by the phase-out.

+Altmaier said details would still need to be worked after the proposals were reviewed in coming days.

-Schulze, a member of the Social Democrats, junior partners in Chancellor Angela Merkel’s ruling coalition, said studies conducted by her ministry had shown that the move would “by no means lead to higher electricity prices.”
+Environment Minister Svenja Schulze, a Social Democrat, said exiting coal would send a positive signal internationally, and studies completed by her ministry showed the shift would “by no means lead to higher electricity prices”.

-“I am convinced that a strong industrial country like Germany can master the energy revolution and become stronger and more modern in the process,” she added.

-While welcoming the phasing out of coal as a positive signal, Eric Schweitzer, president of Germany’s Chambers of Commerce (DIHK), cited some challenges, including a potential rise in electricity costs.
+Eric Schweitzer, president of Germany’s Chambers of Commerce (DIHK), welcomed the proposals, which must now be implemented by the German government and 16 regional states, but said they could drive electricity costs higher.

-Meanwhile Christian Lindner, leader of the pro-business Free Democrats, said the plans, which must now be implemented by the German government and 16 regional states, were unnecessary and would further increase already high energy prices in Germany.
+Christian Lindner, leader of the pro-business Free Democrats, said the exit from coal production was already in the offing due to climate change targets, and the commission’s plan would further inflate already high German energy prices.

-“The exit from coal is already irreversibly decided; that was done by the European climate goals and the Paris (climate) accord,” Lindner told a party congress in Berlin.

-“There was absolutely no need to think about an exit from coal with a fixed end date.
+“There was absolutely no need to think about an exit from coal with a fixed end-date.
 It was coming anyway,” he said.
-“Energy prices that are already so expensive in Germany will now become even more expensive.”

 He said it would be far more efficient and economical to use carbon offsets to regulate emissions from the energy and transportation sectors.